Visiting Croatia in Autumn / Fall: What to Do in September & October

 This is a time when tranquility returns again, the beaches are almost empty, ferry crowds are gone and all kind of accommodation can be found at much lower prices than just a few weeks prior.

 This is a period when the nature pays off the hard work of the farmers with some locally grown products that have always had a long tradition in Croatia.
-In the fall you will start seeing big juicy grapes available at local markets, as well as black and green olives and figs.

 Fall in Croatia: Olive picking

 Cultivation of olive trees and grapes has had a long tradition since the time of the Greeks and Romans, particularly along the Adriatic coast and on the islands.
-Grape and olive harvest is a special event for local people, when families and friends get together.

 The traditional olive picking starts usually at the beginning of November, and in some regions will last throughout the winter, sometimes even until mid-January, thanks to the mild climate of the area.